 - Add pork belly and fry until browning occurs.

-- Add 1/2 cup water, 1/2 cup vinegar, 1/2 cup soy sauce, 2 tbsp peppercorn, 4 bay leaves and 1 tbsp sugar then bring to a boil and simmer for 25 minutes.
+- Add ½ cup water, ½ cup vinegar, ½ cup soy sauce, 2 tbsp peppercorn, 4 bay leaves and 1 tbsp sugar then bring to a boil and simmer for 30-35 minutes or until pork is tender.

 - Drain the liquid and in a separate frying pan add oil and fry the drained meat in high heat browning the sides.